NEIWPCC Executive Committee Member

 Representative of the Massachusetts Department of Environmental Protection Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

 Kathleen Baskin is assistant commissioner for the Bureau of Water Resources.
 She has dedicated her career to water resource protection, and has an impressive record of success in the public, private and non-profit sectors.
 Baskin previously worked as director of water policy for the Executive Office of Energy and Environmental Affairs, where she served for 11 years until 2016.
-She has worked on water resource issues as an advocate, for Charles River Watershed Association and as a consultant, most recently for Weston & Sampson.
+She has worked on water resource issues as an advocate, for the Charles River Watershed Association, and as a consultant, most recently for Weston & Sampson.
 Her public service also includes past membership on her local conservation commission.
 Baskin has her bachelor’s and a master’s in environmental engineering from Tufts University.
 In addition, she holds a master’s in public administration from Harvard University’s Kennedy School of Government.

 Robert H. Goldstein

 Robert (Robbie) Goldstein was appointed to the position of commissioner of the Massachusetts Department of Public Health (MA DPH) in April 2023.
 Previously, he served as senior policy advisor at the Centers for Disease Control and Prevention (CDC), where he focused on public health emergency response, infectious diseases, and CDC’s strategic policy initiatives.
 Prior to his time at the CDC, Goldstein was the medical director and founder of the Massachusetts General Hospital (MGH) Transgender Health Program, a multidisciplinary clinical program that created a safe and affirming environment for the transgender and nonbinary community of Massachusetts and New England.
 Goldstein holds a B.S., M.D., and Ph.D. from Tufts University.

 Representative of the Massachusetts Department of Public Health Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners